Cambodia–Germany relations: Relations with East Germany

 However, from mid-1976 until May 14, 1977, an embassy of the Democratic Kampuchea (under the Khmer Rouge) existed in the GDR in East Berlin.
-The embassy of the People's Republic of Kampuchea existed in the same building at in the East Berlin district of Pankow from the early 1980s until April 1989.
+The embassy of the People's Republic of Kampuchea existed in the same building in the East Berlin district of Pankow from the early 1980s until April 1989.

 After German reunification

 From July 19, 1991, to February 13, 1992, Germany's interests were represented by Hungary as a protecting power.
 From February 14, 1992, Germany maintained its own representation in Phnom Penh at the Supreme National Council.

 After the first democratic elections and formation of a freely elected Cambodian government, full diplomatic relations were resumed on October 3, 1993, and the German representation at the Supreme National Council was transformed into a diplomatic mission.
-Germany assisted Cambodia with the clearing of mines and in the Khmer Rouge Tribunal.
-After 2000 economic relations were intensified.
+Germany assisted Cambodia with the clearing of mines and the Khmer Rouge Tribunal.
+After 2000, economic relations were intensified.